 • Senior Whitehall civil servants

-• Senior private sector staff working in the public sector
+• Senior private sector leaders working in the public sector

 • Charitable sector Chief Executives

 Watch this short video to hear from participants and faculty about the Future Vision experience.